Why Family Trees?

 Currently, my thinking is to have a number of fairly simple family trees generated “manually” in Word.
 These provide more detail of the various branches of the family shown in this summary family tree.

-Six Branches
+Seven Branches